Best Time to Eat Eggs for Weight Loss

 What to Avoid When Preparing Eggs for Weight Loss

 Be mindful of how you cook your eggs.
-Cooking your eggs with healthy fat sources like olive oil or avocado oil is a good way to make sure you are getting the most nutrition from your eggs.
-If you’re a bacon lover, keep your intake to special occasions.
+Cooking your eggs with healthy fat sources like olive oil or avocado oil is an excellent way to ensure you get the most nutrition from them.
+If you’re an all-American breakfast with bacon lover, keep your intake to special occasions.

 Pair your eggs with fiber from veggies or complex carbs from whole grains, fruits, or veggies, but skip the white toast or muffins.
-Eggs can be a beneficial part of your overall diet, but as mentioned early, the other foods really matter too.
+Eggs can be a beneficial part of your overall diet, but as mentioned earlier, the other foods matter, too.

 You Can Use a CGM to See How Your Body Responds to Eggs